 In the first ordinary call, the subject will follow a continuous evaluation.
 For each block, the following will be done:

-- A midterm exam of the contents of the block, to be carried out in the lecture room, with a weighting of 85%. - An individual practice to be done with a computer, during lectures.
-This practice has a weighting of 15%.
+- A midterm exam of the contents of the block, to be carried out in the lecture room, with a weighting of 80%.